 Moreover, the Taj Mahal has become a cultural icon of India, featured in countless works of literature, music, and films.
 Its image has been immortalized in art and photography, making it a universally recognizable monument.

 The construction of the Taj Mahal was a colossal project that took over 20 years and involved thousands of laborers, artisans, and craftsmen.
+Today, Agra’s marble inlay craftsmen carry on this same tradition in workshops throughout the city — visiting one is a highlight of any Agra tour.
 The use of advanced engineering techniques for its foundation, the precise arrangement of its minarets, and the careful selection of materials like white marble from Rajasthan and precious stones from around the world contribute to its lasting strength and beauty.

 Despite the passing centuries, the Taj Mahal has stood the test of time.
 Its engineering marvel ensures that it remains an architectural wonder that continues to awe visitors.